 - DON'T run pump at speeds faster than shown in the catalog for your model. - 2.
 DON'T require pump to develop pressures higher than those shown in the catalog for your model. - 3.
 DON'T operate pumps at temperatures above or below limits shown in the catalog for your pump. - 4.
-DON'T operate pumps without all guards being in place. - DON'T operate pump without a relief valve on the pump or in the discharge piping.
+DON'T operate pumps without all guards being in place. - 5.
+DON'T operate pump without a relief valve on the pump or in the discharge piping.
 Be sure valve is mounted and set correctly. - 6.
 DON'T exceed catalog limits for temperature and pressures of fluids in jacketed areas of pump. - 7.
-DON'T use the pump in a system which includes a steam, air, or vapor blow or purge without provision for overspeed shutdown, in case the pump starts to act as a - turbine and over-speeds the drive.
-8. DON'T operate the pump with all of the liquid bypassing through a pump mounted internal type relief valve, or without any flow of liquid going through the pump for more than a couple of minutes.
-Operation under either of these could cause hazardous conditions or happenings.
+DON'T use the pump in a system which includes a steam, air, or vapor blow or purge without provision for overspeed shutdown, in case the pump starts to act as a - turbine and over-speeds the drive.8.
+DON'T operate the pump with all of the liquid bypassing through a pump mounted internal type relief valve, or - without any flow of liquid going through the pump for more than a couple of minutes.
+Operation under either of these conditions may result in a heat build-up in the pump, which could cause hazardous conditions or happenings.